 - Age: 21+

-You’ll stay in a comfortable mid-range hotel whilst in Khartoum at the start and end of the trip.
+You’ll stay in a comfortable mid-range hotel whilst in Khartoum at the start and end of the trip and at Karima at the end of your camel trek.
 For the expedition phase we will wild-camp in the remote desert.

 The team will be accompanied by a cook while in the desert who will prepare basic but filling local dishes.
 In Khartoum and whilst on the road we will eat in local restaurants and eateries.
 Buying local produce, eating local food and using local services ensure as much money as possible is retained within the local economy.
 Though sufficient calories will be provided by Secret Compass, you may wish to bring some of your own snacks to supplement the food provided and to help keep personal morale high.

 International flights are not included.
 Once in Sudan, transfers between destinations will be made by minibus or 4×4 vehicle.
 Whilst in the desert, our trek will be on foot and by camel and each person will be allocated their own riding camel (you will not be obliged to handle your own camel).

 The Sudan Expedition Handbook contains a full recommended kit list.
 This online Handbook is provided to all potential teammates upon application to join this team.
 Secret Compass will supply tents and sleeping equipment.
 As a Secret Compass team member you get discounts at a number of specialist stores, the details of which are provided upon booking.

 Getting ready for departure

 The Get Ready section clarifies what you need to consider in advance of departure.
 It has advice on things like fitness, flights, insurance and kit.